 Measure Title 13 Provision of Information relating to Air C Quality and Travel options Definition Key Intervention To increase awarer transport informatio ess of local air quality issues and public n.
-To increase awareness of local air quality issues and encourage changes in behaviour that will contribute to improving local air a.
-Continue to quality mar website. make information relating to local air agement available through the Council quality. b.
-Undertake awareness a publicity campaign to raise of the Musselburgh AQMA. c.
-Continue to services the provide information of public transport rough the council website.
-Responsible author ity and other partners Powers to be used East Lothian Cou Health ncil - Road Services, Environmental Voluntary
+To increase awareness of local air quality issues and encourage changes in behaviour that will contribute to improving local air make information relating to local air agement available through the Council quality. a publicity campaign to raise of the Musselburgh AQMA. provide information of public transport rough the council website.
+Responsible author ity and other partners Powers to be used East Lothian Could Health ncil - Road Services, Environmental Voluntary